Jakob-Johansen/JavaOpgaver/README.md

-This is my first real java project.
+This is my first real java projects.